ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

 3. **Showcase my research projects and work experiences**

 Use the tabs at the top to navigate to the different pages.
-Please, don't hesitate to reach out through my social media on the left.
+Please don't hesitate to reach out!
+My social media can be found on the left.

 Enjoy!

 First off, what is neural engineering?
 ======